lukewaehner/BussingNews/backend/README.md

 CNBC, FOX, and WSJ need Time functions implemented
 (I wrote out the format for getting time from fox already just needs implementation.
 CNBC / WSJ not looked at, would be similar idea though, you may have to go back up a level in HTML to fix it)

+Constant change of user agents and IP addresses